It is important to explore your funding options before you start your course to ensure you have funds to cover the costs

 This information and the supporting pages are for students whose home is in England, are British Citizens and have either Indefinite Leave to Remain, or have been granted pre-settled or settled status under the EU Settlement scheme, and who will be studying at the University of Westminster.
 It will not normally be relevant for International students and students with a Tier 4 (General) visa.

 Student Finance England (SFE) provide funding for undergraduate study.
 You must meet their eligibility rules to qualify.
-It’s important you check the rules and apply for your funding early to ensure you are assessed before you start your course.
+Apply for your funding early to ensure you are assessed before you start your course.

 If your home is in another part of the UK, visit one of these websites: